MoArtis/ResidentEvilSeamlessHdProject/docs/_pages/re3.md

 >**How to turn off the pack while playing?**<br>
-You can turn the pack on and off while playing with the **DELETE** key.
+**Only with the Dolphin pack.** You can turn the pack on and off while playing with the **DELETE** key.
 Please note that if you have the "**Prefetch Custom Textures**" option activated, the textures will have to be reloaded entirely again.
 {: .notice }

 >**How to skip the door animations?**<br>
-You can't do that in the Gamecube version.
+You can't do that with the Dolphin pack.
 But you can hold the TAB key to speed up the game at any time.
 If it doesn't work, you might need to check if your GPU control panel is forcing VSync and disable it.
 {: .notice }

->**How to fix the "missing DLL" errors?**<br>
+>**How to fix the "missing DLL" errors with Dolphin?**<br>
 Just install the x64 version of the Visual C++ redistributable.
-You can download it from here: https://go.microsoft.com/fwlink/?LinkId=746572
+You can download it from here: <https://go.microsoft.com/fwlink/?LinkId=746572>
 {: .notice }